 The Honors College admissions process is highly competitive.
-During the review process, readers are looking for bright students who show an interest in engaging in our tradition of a liberal arts and sciences curriculum, a breadth and depth of study, the Honors community and students who exhibit a sense of social responsibility.
+During the review process, readers are looking for bright, socially responsible students who show an interest in engaging in our tradition of a liberal arts and sciences curriculum, a breadth and depth of study, and the Honors community.
 Each application is reviewed by two or more readers who carefully evaluate applicants: rigor of coursework, grades, test scores, essay, extracurricular activities, demonstration of intellectual curiosity and overall fit with Honors mission and goals.

 When will I find out my Honors College admissions decision?